bibleexchange/courses/book-of-romans/001_doctrinal/501_grace-reigns-through-jesus.md

 ILLUSTRATION: William Wilberforce, (We have received an abundance of His Grace)

 > Young William Wilberforce was discouraged one night in the early 1790s after another defeat in his 10 year battle against the slave trade in England.
 Tired and frustrated, he opened his Bible and began to leaf through it.
 A small piece of paper fell out and fluttered to the floor.
 It was a letter written by John Wesley shortly before his death.
-Wilberforce read it again: "Unless the divine power has raised you up...
-I see not how you can go through your glorious enterprise in opposing that (abominable practice of slavery), which is the scandal of religion, of England, and of human nature.
+Wilberforce read it again: "Unless the divine power has raised you up&hellip; I see not how you can go through your glorious enterprise in opposing that (abominable practice of slavery), which is the scandal of religion, of England, and of human nature.
 Unless God has raised you up for this very thing, you will be worn out by the opposition of men and devils.
 But if God be for you, who can be against you?
 Are all of them together stronger than God?
 Oh, be not weary of well-doing.
 Go on in the name of God, and in the power of His might."

 ### We have the Holy Ghost given unto us

-> Romans 5:5 ....the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
+> Romans 5:5 &hellip;.the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.

 > 2 Corinthians 1:22&mdash;Who hath also sealed us, and given the earnest of the Spirit in our hearts.